dijasila/GPAW/doc/documentation/transport/negftransport.rst

 >>> nt X Y

-Similiar to vt X Y, it plot the pseudo density.
+Similar to vt X Y, it plot the pseudo density.

 more...